-If you Google Emotional Quotient (EQ), a clear definition appears: “the capacity to be aware of, control and express one's emotions, and to handle interpersonal relationships judiciously and empathetically.”
+If you Google Emotional Intelligence, a clear definition appears: “the capacity to be aware of, control and express one's emotions, and to handle interpersonal relationships judiciously and empathetically.”
 It is even more probable that you’ve heard about IQ, or Intelligence Quotient.
 The advantages of high IQs are clear, and we’ve seen that through assessing IQ, we can predict performance over time – higher IQs indicate a better ability to learn and understand than lower IQs.

 But, what is AQ and why should you even care about it?